Gather Round Part 2

 In a very real way, we see the power of this in The Bible, with God using Moses stretching out his stick to part the waves of the sea – Exodus 14.21, ‘Then Moses stretched out his hand over the sea..’
 The whole point of praying together is that the voices of God’s people can bring down the city walls (Jericho), and we have the promise that where God’s people meet together and pray in his name, their prayers will be answered – Matthew 18.19-20, “Again, I tell you that if two of you on earth agree about anything you ask for, it will be done for you by my Father in heaven.
 For where two or three come together in my name, there am I with them.”

 There is something very empowering, supportive and liberating, about being in a team that is doing something, such as being in the army or a teamwork weekend done well.
 In Mosques, we have all seen the pictures of the people praying together, bowing down as one.
-Although we do not agree with much of Islam, we can learn from them in some ways.
+Although we do not agree with Islam, can we learn from this sense of togetherness?
 There is a sense of community that comes from praying together, doing the same thing.
-It's the same in our Sunday services when we sing together, for example.
+It’s the same in our Sunday services when we sing together, for example – except of course it’s much more powerful because God is much more powerful!

-Without copying, why not have a time of prayer and response that involves your group bowing down in the presence of God.
+Without copying or everyone feeling like a clone, why not have a time of prayer and response that involves your group bowing down in the presence of God.
 Do this in a way you and your group feel comortable with.
 But prayer and worship should involve our bodies.
 Bowing, kneeling, are all ways of humbling ourselves before the Mighty God.
 But doing this together may well create a very special tie.
 Think about it and why not try it at least.

 Names In A Hat